korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 and _courseList_ as arguments.
 I'll add another statement to this constructor, to set the id.
-This gets assigned the value in last id, my static field.
+These gets assigned the value in last id, my static field.
 I'll increment _lastId_ after the assignment, so I use a post-fix increment.
 I'm going to copy this constructor,